mapsync/scottsville-advisory/site/content/post/jacksonian-day-festival-in-april.md

 ---
-title: "Jacksonian Day Festival in April "
+title: "Jacksonian Festival in April "
 draft: false
 date: 2026-02-10T04:14:58.637Z
 description: "Jacksonian Day has been moved to Saturday, April 18, 2026, the